-- offices and office buildings including corridors, 1. lounges, eating areas, reception areas, elevators, escalators, foyers, stairwells, exercise areas, restroom amenity areas, laundry rooms and laundromats; - 2. common areas in apartment buildings, condominiums and retirement homes; - 3. health care facilities and their precincts; - educational institutions at all levels and their precincts; 4. - early childhood centres and their precincts; 5. - 6. gyms and other physical-fitness facilities; - 7. beauty parlours, barber shops and laundromats; - 8. parks; - 9. factories and warehouses: - 10. any means of transportation used for commercial, public or professional purposes and used by more than one person; - 11. public transportation terminals; - public toilets; 12 - 13. retail establishments including shopping centres; - 14. galleries, libraries and museums; - 15. cinemas, theatres, and entertainment and games rooms: - 16. concert and convention halls; - 17. sports stadia; - 18. bars and restaurants; - 19. pool halls; - 20. government owned facilities rented out for events; and - 21. correctional facilities.
+- 2. common areas in apartment buildings, condominiums and retirement homes; - 3. health care facilities and their precincts; - 4. educational institutions at all levels and their precincts; - 5. early childhood centres and their precincts; - 6. gyms and other physical-fitness facilities; - 7. beauty parlours, barber shops and laundromats; - 8. parks; - 9. factories and warehouses; - 10. any means of transportation used for commercial, public or professional purposes and used by more than one person; - 11. public transportation terminals; - 12 public toilets; - 13. retail establishments including shopping centres; - 14. galleries, libraries and museums; - 15. cinemas, theatres, and entertainment and games rooms; - 16. concert and convention halls; - 17. sports stadia; - 18. bars and restaurants; - 19. pool halls; - 20. government owned facilities rented out for events; and